eobcre/feedback-survey/README.md

 ## Feedback Survey

-This is the daily challenge I participate in on [Web Dev Daily](https://www.webdevdaily.io/).
+This is the daily challenge I participate in on [WebDevDaily](https://www.webdevdaily.io/).

 ### Features